jriguera/ansible-ironic-standalone/README.md

 configuration file to get a clean installation and try again.

-There are 5 main playbooks here:
+There are 4 main playbooks here:

- * `setup-ironic.yml` to deploy a real server configuring all the software.
+ * `setup.yml` to deploy a real server configuring all the software.
  Probably you will have to adapt some parameters there like dnsmasq interfaces (e.g. *eth1*, *em1* ...).
-The rest of the parameters (IP's, DNS, ...) are defined in the Ansible inventory (see *hosts/allinone*) and/or in *group_vars* folder.
+The rest of the parameters (IP's, DNS, ...) are defined in the Ansible inventory (see *inventory/inventory.ini*) and/or in *inventory/group_vars* folder.
  * `add-baremetal.yml` to manually define and deploy a server with Ironic.
- When it runs, it will ask you for an id (name) which has to match to a file with a server parameters definition (IPMI, networks, bonding ...) in *servers* folder (optionally you can also define a *.cloudconfig* configuration in the same way).
+ When it runs, it will ask you for an id (name) which has to match to a file with a server parameters definition (IPMI, networks, bonding ...) in *inventory/host_vars* folder (or using the symbolic link *servers*).
+Optionally you can also define a *.cloudconfig* configuration in the same folder.
  * `del-baremetal.yml` to delete a server defined in Ironic with the previous playbook.
 When it runs, it will power off the server and remove it from Ironic.
  It does not trigger additional cleaning steps like wipe the disks.
- * `site.yml` and `add-vbox.yml` just for a demo with Vagrant, see below.
+ * `site.yml` is just for a demo playbook for Vagrant/VirtualBox, see below.
- * `setup-ironic-boshregistry.yml` does the same as `setup-ironic` plus deploys a Lua implementation for BOSH Registry API using Nginx or OpenResty (in Centos/RHEL).

 Notes:

+ * Since version 4 (Newton) the structure of the repository has changed according to the Ansible recommendations. *inventory* is a folder to keep the inventory(ies) with the main variables and the server(s) involved in the deployment (see *inventory.ini*).
+The functionality is defined in 4 groups: `database`, `messaging`, `ironic-api`, `ironic-conductor` with the variables for each group in *inventory/group_vars*.
+This setup allows you to add servers to each group and setup clusters for Ironic API and Conductor.
+ The *vars* folder keeps the variables to define the images to deploy and the rules to enroll new discovered servers by inspector.
+Change the rules according to your infrastructure.

+ * Ironic Python Agent has two official flavors Coreos IPA and Tiny IPA, both are downloaded, but the one defined as default in the inventory (*Ironic_deploy_kernel* and *Ironic_deploy_ramdisk* variables) is Coreos IPA.
+ TinyIPA is also a good choice, it is really small and can speed up the baremetal deployments.

  * Although this set-up installs all the requirements for `pxe_ipmitool` driver, now it is only focused on the `agent_ipmitool` driver, which requires a HTTP server (*nginx* role) and a special deploy image running Ironic Python Agent (IPA), which is downloaded automatically within the *ironic* role.

- * This version switched to MySQL 5.6 instead of MySQL 5.5 on Ubuntu Trusty (14.04), The rest of supported distributions will use MySQL 5.7.
-The migration is safe, because the *mysql* role stops the previous version, deletes `ib_logfiles`, starts MySQL again and runs `mysql_upgrade`.
+ * This version uses MySQL 5.7 for Centos and Ubuntu Xenial since the the previous versions of these operating systems is no longer supported.
+ The *mysql* role is capable of migrating some versions (depending on the distribution), by deleting `ib_logfiles`, starting MySQL again and running `mysql_upgrade`.
+Anyway, is much safer doing an export of the databases, import them again and manually run `ironic-dbsync` and `ironic-inspector-dbsync`.

  * There is a new web interface installed with the role `webclient`.
 It is taken from https://github.com/openstack/ironic-webclient , is not completely functional